A Check-All-The-Boxes Apartment for Empty Nesters

 Thank you, Beth and Bob, for sharing your empty nest renovation with us!

 BATHROOM: Merola mosaic floor tile: Home Depot.
 Crackle subway shower wall tile in Tierra Ceramic Filed: Complete Tile.
 Watermark shower fixtures, sink faucet, and train rack: Pottery Barn.
 Shower screen: Custom.
 Vanity: Custom.
 Lucite drawer pulls: LuxHoldUps.
 Toilet: American Standard.
 Lighting: Shades of Light.
-Vanity mirror/medicine cabinet and sink: Kohler.
+Vanity mirror/medicine cabinet and sink: Appliances Connection.
 Towel ring, toilet paper holder: Rejuvenation.
 Wall paint in Calm, custom vanity paint in San Antonio Gray: Benjamin Moore.

-LIVING AREA: Door hardware: Baldwin.
+LIVING AREA: Door hardware: Appliances Connection.
 Bedroom ceiling fans: Hunter.
 Dining room chandelier, foyer ceiling light: Ballard Designs.
 Hall crystal flush mount: Shades of Light.
 Paint for all trim, kitchen cabinets, master builtins and radiator covers in Dove White; bedroom wall paint in Constellation: Benjamin Moore.
 Radiator covers: Custom.
 Existing hardwood floor and new hardwoods in kitchen: Custom gray wash.

 ADUs or accessory dwelling units can transform into home offices, living space for family or as a rental, or a retreat.